threefoldfoundation/threefold_data/content/news/40_percent_cultivation_sales/40_percent_cultivation_sales.md

 <br/>
 <br/>

-*P.S.
-If you're already a farmer and would like to be featured on our web presence please [fill out this form.](https://forms.gle/cW6uFUhkohSw81KT6) Let's showcase to the world the farming community behind this awesome project!
+_P.s.
+If you're already a farmer and would like to be featured on our websites please [fill out this form.](https://forms.gle/cW6uFUhkohSw81KT6) Let's introduce the world to the farming community behind this awesome project!_